Here are all the winners from the BRIT Awards 2022 – rolling list

 A1 & J1 – ‘Latest Trends’

-Adele – ‘Easy On Me’
+Adele – ‘Easy On Me’ – winner

 Anne-Marie/KSI/Digital Farm Animals – ‘Don’t Play’